tauri-apps/tauri-docs/docs/guides/building/windows.md

 Note that `ComponentGroup`, `Component`, `FeatureGroup`, `Feature` and `Merge` element ids must be referenced on the `wix` object of `tauri.conf.json` on the `componentGroupRefs`, `componentRefs`, `featureGroupRefs`, `featureRefs` and `mergeRefs` respectively to be included in the installer.

+## Customizing the NSIS Installer Template

+The NSIS Installer's `.nsi` script defined by Tauri is configured to work for the common use case of simple webview-based applications (you can find it [here][default nsis template]).
+It uses [handlebars] so the Tauri CLI can brand your installer according to your `tauri.conf.json` definition.
+If you need a completely different installer, a custom template file can be configured on [`tauri.bundle.windows.nsis.template`] on Tauri v1.4 and above.

 ## Internationalization

 The NSIS Installer is a multi-language installer, which means you always have a single installer which contains all the selected translations.
-You can specify which versions to include using the [`tauri.bundle.windows.nsis.languages`](../../api/config.md#nsisconfig.languages) property.
+You can specify which languages to include using the [`tauri.bundle.windows.nsis.languages`](../../api/config.md#nsisconfig.languages) property.
 A list of languages supported by NSIS is available in [the NSIS GitHub project].
 There are a few [Tauri-specific translations] required, so if you see untranslated texts feel free to open a feature request in [Tauri's main repo].
+Starting with v1.4 you can also provide [custom translation files](../../api/config.md#nsisconfig.customlanguagefiles).

 The WiX Installer is built using the `en-US` language by default.
 Internationalization (i18n) can be configured using the [`tauri.bundle.windows.wix.language`] property, defining the languages Tauri should build an installer against.
 You can find the language names to use in the Language-Culture column on [Microsoft's website][localizing the error and actiontext tables].